 For whatever reason, city staff pushed through City Council an ordinance that was still in draft form and under revision by staff.
 As presented to the council on first reading June 20, the ordinance did not even have its associated development agreement attached to it.
 Bear in mind that this was at the public hearing on the ordinance where the public was expected to understand and comment on the development agreement and its terms.

-Even at the second reading of the ordinance July 18, Russo admits that the development agreement
+Even at the second reading of the ordinance July 18, Russo admits that the development agreement was still in draft form, and some exhibits had apparently not yet even been completed.

 What the referendum petition presented to Oakland voters was exactly what staff presented to Oakland City Council (and the public) on July 18.
 After that meeting, city staff, apparently including Russo's office, continued to modify the documents to come up with a "final" version, but by the city clerk's own admission, that version was not even submitted to her office until July 27 nine days after it supposedly had been approved by the council.
 No wonder the referendum committee used the earlier version.
 If they had waited for the final version to appear in the City Clerk's office, their 30-day circulation period would have been cut by a third!